Financial support

 • Switching to interest only on your home loan for a period of time.

 Modifying the terms of your loan may result in higher repayments, a longer loan term to allow for the full repayment of your loan and/or additional interest charges on your loan.
-ING will provide further information on whether any of these financial consequences apply to you when your Financial Hardship Support application is approved.
+ING will provide further information on whether any of these financial consequences apply to you if your Financial Hardship Support application is approved.

 What the process looks like